 A. Outreach, Physical and Programmatic Accessibility and Confidentiality a.
-Describe outreach and enrollment methods to reach target populations to promote CSCR's services.
+Describe outreach and enrollment methods that Respondent has proven to be successful to reach target populations for promotion of workforce development solutions.
 Respondents should be specific as to the actual outcomes and show how partner programs will be brought together to ensure adequate outreach of target populations.